 Captain George Mainwaring

 The commanding officer of the Home Guard, Captain Mainwaring is the local bank manager.
-Very pompous but focused on the war effort, Mainwaring strives to mold his ragtag group of volunteers into a capable fighting force in case Those Wacky Nazis
+Very pompous but focused on the war effort, Mainwaring strives to mold his ragtag group of volunteers into a capable fighting force in case Those Wacky Nazis invade.

-- Badass: Captain Mainwaring can be very awesome when needed, particularly in The Movie where he and his men manage to apprehend Nazi paratroopers by out-gunning them.
+- Crouching Moron, Hidden Badass: Captain Mainwaring can be very awesome when needed, particularly in The Movie where he and his men manage to apprehend Nazi airmen by ambushing them.
 He is also seemingly fearless.
 As the writers stated in an interview, if there had been an actual invasion "he would always have been the first one to charge a Nazi tank with a sticky bomb, that wouldn't actually stick."

-- Drunk with Power: Needless to say, a bank clerk going from his position to head of the Home Guard does this to you.
+- Drunk with Power: Needless to say, a bank manager going from his position to head of the local Home Guard unit does this to you.

 - Foolish Sibling, Responsible Sibling: The Responsible Sibling to his brother Barry's Foolish Sibling.

 - Glad I Thought of It: Often claims he allowed his troops to spot he things he already had (when he actually did not).